VenturaNotes/Knowledge/- Topics/bug.md

 - An error in a computer program, or a malfunction in a computer system.
 To debug a program is to find and correct all bugs.
 ## Source[^5]
 - A bug is typically found during coding, development, or unit testing.
 Bugs relate to incorrect code or logic.
 They affect functionality at a technical level
+## Source[^6]
+- A fault in a computer program or in computer equipment.
+To debug the program or system is to find and correct any faults.
 ## References

 [^1]: https://spdload.com/blog/software-development-glossary/